Red Star OS: Version 1.0/Beta

 The first version appeared in 2008.
-It is very reminiscent of the Windows XP operating system.
+It is very reminiscent of the Windows XP operating system, due to the user interface most probably being based on the KDE 3.5 desktop environment, making use of the same exact icon theme and the old Konqueror file manager.

-It featured the "Naenara" web browser, based on Mozilla Firefox, and an Office suite based on Open Office, called "Uri 2.0".
+It featured the "Naenara" web browser, based on Mozilla Firefox, and an Office suite based on OpenOffice, called "Uri 2.0".
 Wine is also included.

 One copy has been leaked online.
 The screenshots of the operating system were officially published by KCNA and discovered by South Korean news sites.